-For students and career changers interested in human behavior, a career as a behavior analyst offers an opportunity to work in a variety of service settings while providing support to individuals and families attempting to understand and modify behavior for a more successful or enjoyable life.
-Whether you are interested in working with children or adults, here are some key points you need to know about the interesting field of behavior analysis.
+For students and career changers interested in human behavior, a career as a behavior analyst offers an opportunity to work in a variety of service settings while providing support to individuals and families attempting to understand and modify their behavior.
+Whether you are interested in working with children or adults, here are some key points to consider about the field of behavior analysis.

 Professional Settings and Job Overview

-Certified behavior analysts work one-on-one in an office or home setting, as well as in institutional settings such as hospitals, schools, drug and alcohol treatment facilities and outpatient clinics.
-Individual analysts generally specialize in a specific population such as autistic children, special education, or may work with a variety of everyday citizens seeking to change a behavior like nervousness when speaking in public, or habits like smoking.
-Behavior analysts may also work with other groups such as juvenile offenders, or those struggling with chemical dependency issues.
-Some professional behavior analysts may also offer ongoing educational assistance to community groups, parent support groups, and mental health treatment teams.
+Certified behavior analysts work one-on-one in an office or home setting, as well as in institutional settings such as hospitals, schools, drug and alcohol treatment facilities, and outpatient clinics.
+Analysts may specialize in a specific population, such as autistic children, juvenile offenders or individuals struggling with chemical dependency issues.
+Some behavior analysts may also offer ongoing educational assistance to community groups, parent support groups and mental health treatment teams.

-Some analysts can work independently and retain a higher degree of control over their schedules which is an advantage of this career path.
-The work is rewarding and challenging, requiring a great deal of patience, knowledge, and understanding, as well as a strong commitment to ongoing professional development to maintain credentials, including certification.
+The work is rewarding and challenging, requiring a great deal of patience, knowledge and understanding, as well as a strong commitment to ongoing professional development to maintain credentials, including certification.

-Many online and traditional programs exist to help professionals interested in becoming a behavior analyst reach career goals.
-When comparing degree offerings, it is important to be sure to select a highly ranked competitive program which has achieved regional accreditation or accreditation from the Association for Behavior Analysis International (ABAI) or the Behavior Analysts Certification Board (BACB).
+When comparing degree programs, whether on-campus or online, it is important to consider issues such as national rankings, regional accreditation, and accreditation from credentialing agencies such as the BACB and the Association for Behavior Analysis International (ABAI).
 Building a strong reputation is vital for professional success, so you want to be sure your degree commands respect.

-In addition to contributing to future competency, the most highly regarded degree programs maintain strong alumni relations and may offer other professional practical training opportunities such as mentoring with an expert in the field, or ongoing access to research databases.
+In addition to contributing to future competency, effective degree programs often provide opportunities for practical training, such as mentoring with an expert in the field, or ongoing access to research databases.

-Is a Career as a Certified Behavior Analyst Right for Me?
+Is a Career as a Certified Behavior Analyst Right for You?

-Certified behavior analysts provide a wide variety of highly sought after skills in today’s complex society.
+Certified behavior analysts provide a wide variety of sought-after skills in today’s society.
 Through a deep understanding of the theory of human behavior, analysts examine behaviors and motivators to help people from all walks of life modify behaviors and achieve related goals and positive outcomes.
-In addition, behavior analysts work with parents to better understand and address the needs of their children including the special needs of populations such as the autistic.
+In addition, behavior analysts work with parents to better understand and address the needs of their children, including the needs of specific populations such as youngsters with autism.

 Through ongoing professional education, behavior analysts are continuously developing their research skills and practical techniques to best meet the needs of their clients.
-Many certified behavior analysts also act as community educators for parenting groups and addiction support groups, among others.
+Certified behavior analysts may also act as community educators for parenting groups and addiction support groups, among other organizations.